OscarBackman92/Project-1-Oscar-B-ckmanv2/README.md

     * The structure of the Website was developed using HTML as the main language.
 * CSS
     * The Website was styled using custom CSS in an external file.
-* Visual Studio Code
+* Gitpod
-    * The website was developed using Visual Studio Code IDE
+    * The site was developed with Gitpod IDE
 * GitHub
     * Source code is hosted on GitHub and delpoyed using Git Pages.
 * Git